About CalComp Data

 CA State Controller (SCO)

 Official Government Compensation in California data.
-All 29 compensation columns across 10 employer types, 2009-2024.
+All 29 SCO columns ingested across 10 employer types (column availability varies by employer type), 2014-2024.

 CalPERS